J4NS-R/traefik-oauth-upstream/readme.md

 # Upstream OAuth - Traefik Middleare

 This middleware adds OAuth headers to your requests so that for the upstream (service) the request is
 OAuth-authenticated.
-With other middleware you can configure any kind of downstream (client) authentication (E.g., [Basic Auth](https://doc.traefik.io/traefik/middlewares/http/basicauth/)) or leave it open to the internet! (not recommended)
+Using other middleware layers you can configure any kind of downstream (client) authentication (E.g., [Basic Auth](https://doc.traefik.io/traefik/middlewares/http/basicauth/)) or leave it open to the internet! (not recommended)